will62794/logless-reconfig/specs/notes/research-log.md

 /\ NewerConfigDisablesTermsOfOlderNonDisabledConfigs
 ```
 appears to be valid using TLC to check inductiveness even with four nodes.
 Will have to run further to make sure.

+## 2021-08-19

+Idea: Once you've developed an inductive invariant, use the model checker to help you do a manual proof by automatically checking *which* conjuncts of the inductive invariant a particular conjunct depends on.
+Theoretically helps you to know exactly which facts are needed to prove a particular conjunct.